statmike/Resampling-Methods-in-SAS-Viya/readme.md

     intable="string"
       required
-      specifies the name of the table to sampel from in cas bss=integer
+      specifies the name of the table to sample from in cas bss=integer
       not required
       default=10